MicrosoftDocs/visualstudio-docs/docs/ide/reference/project-designer-dotnet-csharp.md

 **Publish trimmed**

 Specifies whether trimming is enabled during the publish process.
-For more information, see [](/dotnet/core/project-sdk/msbuild-props#trim-related-properties).
+For more information, see [Trim-related properties](/dotnet/core/project-sdk/msbuild-props#trim-related-properties).

 **Publish native AOT**